SaiDarshan2003/Java-Assignment-Week-1/README.md

-#<center>JAVA WEEK 1 ASSIGNMENT SOLUTIONS WITH OUTPUT:</center>
+# JAVA WEEK 1 ASSIGNMENT SOLUTIONS WITH OUTPUT:

-1.Write a Java program to print the sum, multiply, subtract, divide and remainder of two numbers.
+##1.Write a Java program to print the sum, multiply, subtract, divide and remainder of two numbers.
 ```
  import java.util.Scanner;
  public class Main {